Snoworange420/Cranberry/README.md

 ## Pull request and issues

-- WHEN YOU SEE A CODE THAT SUCKS PLEASE MAKE A PULL REQUEST AND FIX IT IDC
+- WHEN YOU SEE A CODE THAT SUCKS PLEASE MAKE A PULL REQUEST AND FIX IT IDK
 - When you also have any other idea that can improve the client please post an issue, so I can do stuff

 ## Inspirations